 - An outdoor dishwashing sink with hot and cold water is available by the office.
 Another sink with cold water can be used for cleaning boots, clothes, etc. (Please do not wash dishes or other materials in the rest room lavatories.)

-- The pavilion and field with picnic tables may be used by campers unless reserved by a group and posted with signs to that effect.
+- The pavilion was hit by a micro-burst windstorm, so it is no longer available.
+The field with picnic tables may be used by campers unless reserved by a group and posted with signs to that effect.
 The central fireplace on the field may be enjoyed responsibly, but fires must be attended by an adult and extinguished fully.

 Please observe the common-sense regulations posted at the office.

 - Help reduce the impact on the environment by minimizing trash, utilizing recycling bins and compost bins, and returning containers with deposits to the store.
 (Recycling is mandatory in Lamoille county and all campers are expected to recycle.)

 - Respect the quiet hours (Sunday-Thursday 10pm-8am and Friday-Saturday 11pm-8am)

 - Use earphones if you want to listen to music or the radio.

 - Be careful with fires, do not leave them unattended and do not throw non-combustible items in the fireplaces.